 There isn't a one-size-fits-all answer, and what works for one horse might not work for another.
 You’ll want to consider three key areas to narrow down your options: your horse’s physical comfort and personality, the specific demands of your riding discipline, and where you both are in your training journey.
 By looking at these factors together, you can make an informed choice that strengthens your partnership and sets you both up for success, whether you're on the trail or in the show ring.

-Assess Your Horse’s Mouth and Temperament
+Start with Your Horse: Assess Their Mouth and Temperament

 Before you even think about bit types, take a close look at your horse.
 Every horse has a unique mouth structure, from the shape of their bars to the thickness of their tongue and the height of their palate.
 A horse with a low palate and a thick tongue, for instance, might find a thick, single-jointed snaffle uncomfortable.
 Also, consider your horse's personality.
 Is he sensitive and quick to respond, or does he tend to lean on the bit?
 A more sensitive horse might prefer a softer material, while a stronger horse might need a different mouthpiece design to encourage lightness.
 The bit should always rest gently, creating just one or two soft wrinkles at the corners of the mouth.